Ridwan0110/redu_logger/README.md

 # redu_logger

 redu_logger.py is the main module file.
 This is a custom logger written in Python for use with Python applications and scripts.
+This is something I made during a personal project, and I love to share things with the world that helped me and might help someone else.
+This is not something advanced.
+It's a basic Python module for logging, and it's very manual.

 ## Features